tbxiao/chauff.github.io/_posts/sigir2017.md

 thumbnail: "/img/og_sigir2017.png"
 ---

 [ACL 2017](http://acl2017.org/) with its nearly 200 full papers and more than 100 short papers was a treasure trove again for inspiring approaches, problems and datasets.
 There is really only one topic I stay away from and that is parsing - it just does not hold a lot of interest for me.
+The vast majority of papers contain a strong empirical component and it takes a while to actually find papers whose baselines come from papers written in 2013 or earlier; in fact, many papers resort to just reporting baselines from 2016 and 2017 papers.
+This is quite a contrast to IR, where the deep neural IR models are routinely compared to classic - and robust - retrieval models from the 1980s and 1990s.
+Are most of the NLP tasks new or did deep learning kill every single 'classic' baseline?

 Here are the papers I found most interesting this year:

 * [*What do Neural Machine Translation Models Learn about Morphology?*](http://aclweb.org/anthology/P/P17/P17-1080.pdf) is a must-read for anyone who is interested in **analyzing the deep net black box**.
 The authors take up the challenge for neural machine translation models and explore the impact of several neural design decisions.
 There should be a paper like this for every model type and task (imho).